 Watch again: Shakespeare: Unplugged - Live Lesson

-In this interactive lesson for 9 to 11-year-olds, learn about Shakespeare's language and characters with iconic scenes from A Midsummer Night's Dream, Macbeth and Henry V.
+In this interactive lesson for 9 to 11-year-olds pupils can learn about Shakespeare's language and characters with iconic scenes from A Midsummer Night's Dream, Macbeth and Henry V.

 More resources for KS2 English